include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 You must use root privileges to create or copy files in the

-directory /etc/httpd/conf.d/
+directory /etc/httpd/conf.d/.

-To update an active httpd
+To update an active httpd service with a new

 configuration, use the following command: